COVESA/vsomeip/documentation/vsomeipConfiguration.md

 ## 4. Network

 - **network** (optional) - Network identifier used to support multiple routing managers on one host.
 This setting changes the name of the shared memory segment in `/dev/shm` and the name of the unix domain sockets in `/tmp/`.
-Defaults to vsomeip meaning the shared memory will be named `/dev/shm/vsomeip` and the unix domain sockets will be named `/tmp/vsomeip-$CLIENTID`
+The default value is `vsomeip`, meaning the shared memory will be named `/dev/shm/vsomeip` and the unix domain sockets will be named `/tmp/vsomeip-$CLIENTID`
 - **diagnosis** - The diagnosis address (byte) that will be used to build client identifiers.
 The diagnosis address is assigned to the most significant byte in all client identifiers if not specified otherwise (for example through a predefined client ID).
+The default value is `0x01`.
 - **diagnosis_mask** - The diagnosis mask (2 byte) is used to control the maximum amount of allowed concurrent vsomeip clients on an ECU and the start value of the client IDs.

     The default value is `0xFF00` meaning the most significant byte of the client ID is reserved for the diagnosis address and the client IDs will start with the diagnosis address as specified.
 The maximum number of clients is 255 as the Hamming weight of the inverted mask is 8 (2^8 = 256 - 1 (for the routing manager) = 255).
 The resulting client ID range with a diagnosis address of for example 0x45 would be 0x4501 to 0x45ff.